wvchallenges/se-challenge-expenses/Wave/README.txt

 Bug:
-Please remove any extra comma from the csv data such as in Ammount Column I have included a csv file in the solution please use that, I have removed sich extra comma from it.
+Please remove any extra comma from the csv data such as in Ammount Column I have included a csv file in the solution please use that, I have removed such extra comma from it.
 The framework does not take such comma into consideration and assumes after every comma is a new column

 Solution Structure: